 Industrial Technology Center 25

 “School districts contact our program over a year in advance to recruit our Tech Ed majors, and many of our students graduate with multiple job offers from different schools.”

 Opportunities for Students

-Because of the strong need for Tech Ed teachers in Iowa, many of our students qualify for the Teach Iowa Scholar Program.
+Because of the strong need for Industrial Technology teachers in Iowa, many of our students qualify for the Teach Iowa Scholar Program.
 This program provides up to $20,000 over a five year period for those teaching in a high-demand field.

 Some of the most impactful learning experiences happen beyond the textbook.
 In the UNI Department of Technology, you'll learn by doing.
 Put your skills to use on real projects – whether it’s building tiny houses, or helping plan construction projects here on campus.

-The UNI chapter of the Technology Education Collegiate Association (TEECA) promotes professionalism, leadership, scholarship, service and fellowship among students in technology education.
+The UNI chapter of the Technology & Engineering Education Collegiate Association (TEECA) promotes professionalism, leadership, scholarship, service and fellowship among students in technology education.